The Lincoln Highway (novel): Plot

-Main characters
+Characters

 Emmett Watson

 Emmett's perspective is told in the third person.
 Emmett was raised in Morgen, Nebraska, by his father after his mother left.
 At 15, he became a carpenter's assistant, purposely avoiding the hazardous weather-dependent nature of farming.
 After a local troublemaker, Jimmy Snyder, taunts him about his father, Emmett punches him and Jimmy later dies after hitting his head in the fall.
 Emmett admits his guilt at a court hearing, thereby avoiding a trial.
 Sent to Salina, a Kansas youth facility, for 18 months for manslaughter, Emmett is released early on compassionate grounds when his father passes away.
 Emmett owns a blue 1948 Studebaker Land Cruiser — his absolute pride and joy.